anastasiabzv/anastasiabzv.github.io/_pages/about.md

 News
 ======

+**10/30/2025:** I am visiting the [Binghamton Center of Complex Systems](https://coco.binghamton.edu/) where I am giving an invited seminar.

-**09/17/2025:** I am attending the [Allerton Conference](https://allerton.csl.illinois.edu/) at the University of Illinois at Urbana-Champaign, where I am presented an invited talk.
+**09/17/2025:** I am attending and presenting an invited talk at the [Allerton Conference](https://allerton.csl.illinois.edu/) hosted by the University of Illinois at Urbana-Champaign.

 **07/08/2025:** I am in Denver, Colorado this week for the [American Control Conference](https://acc2025.a2c2.org/).